apache/sling-site/content/documentation/tutorials-how-tos/how-to-manage-events-in-sling.md

-title=How to Manage Job in Sling type=page status=published
+title=How to Manage Jobs in Sling type=page status=published
 ~~~~~~